arunike/CareerHub-Frontend/README.md

 - JD Matcher modal accessible from this page
 - **Employment type badges** — dynamically driven by user-configured types from Settings (10 color options); first type (Full-time) hidden by default
 - **Exact duration display** — all date ranges and tenure stats show `(N days)` alongside human-readable duration
-- **Company logo upload** — upload or remove a company logo per experience entry; displayed as an avatar on the card; stored in `media/experience_logos/`
+- **Company logo upload** — upload or remove a company logo per experience entry; displayed as an avatar on the card; persisted through the backend upload API and stored in Vercel Blob on hosted deployments
 - **Raise History Modal** — accessible from experience entries linked to an offer; log raise events (date, type, before/after base/bonus/equity) with optional label and notes; persisted on the linked Offer record
 - **Team History / Team Norms** — internship and full-time roles can track structured team history in a dedicated modal
 - **Internship Compensation Breakdown** — per-role earnings breakdown with editable hourly inputs, overtime configuration, manual total hours, and linked schedule-phase management